-When you try to feed the child, if her head and shoulders stiffen backward, do not try to pull them straight.
-They will stiffen more.
+When you try to feed the child, if her head and shoulders stiffen backward, do not try to pull her head forward.
+It will push back more.
 You may find that her head relaxes more if you put your arm across the back of her neck and push her shoulders forward.
 Or, you may find that raising the front of the chair seat keeps her hips bent, relaxes her in general, and gives her much more control.